The 10 BEST Watches Under $250

 The watch design was revamped recently with noticeable changes.
 The dial was a pearlescent silver-white, but is changed into plain white.
 Unlike the Rodina homage, the Tisell Bauhaus left out the second sub-register at 6 o’clock; this gave way for the company to, later on, give a touch of their own design.
 On the old version of the watch, the date window is seated at 3 o’clock, but is now recessed at 6 o’clock, creating more visual balance to the dial.

 The Tisell shares an identical font used for the hour markers as the Nomos Tangomat, and most certainly again ‘catches the spirit’of the Tangomat.
 The application of the dial lettering is in black and has an alternating Arabic numeral and batons markers for the hour chapter.
 This is intended it is very easy to see the time at a quick glance.
 The hands are tempered blue, which again is not an original feature as it is from the Nomos Tangomat, nevertheless adds a pleasant touch the overall design.

 Turning the watch over, the display case back reveals the movement ticking inside.
 The Miyota 9015 Automatic Movement is well-regarded to be dependable and cost-effective automatic movement.
 It runs at 28, 800 bph, equating to 6 ticks per second.
 The movement has hand wind functionality, but lacks the hacking mechanism.
 The first version of this watch read “Designed by Germany’, but was revised to ‘German Design’ on the new version.

-The word that describes the Tisell Bauhaus Automatic overall might be presence, as it oozes presence in every way and is a pleasure to handle and more importantly to wear.
+The word that describes the Tisell Bauhaus Automatic overall might be presence, as it oozes presence in every way and is a pleasure to handle and more importantly to wear making it belong as one of the best watches under $250.
 From an aesthetic perspective it all works well – the sum of all its minimalist elements is certainly more than the equal of them.